 We cannot choose our circumstances, our upbringing, our nationality, our DNA or our history.
 We cannot choose how the choices of others have left scars upon our hearts.
-But no matter where life has lead us, landed us or left us, we will always have one choice available to us.
-We can choose God.
-We can choose to fill ourselves up with His love and through Him be empowered to choose love.
-Choose life.
-Choose Him.
+But no matter where life has lead us, landed us or left us, we will always have one choice available to us: We can choose God.
+We can choose to fill ourselves up with His love and through Him be empowered to choose love; to choose life.

 The choice between God and everything else is the choice underneath so many other choices, in small ways and big.
 The only choice that makes us; makes us whole or broken, living or dead, alive or slowly dying from the inside out.

-When we submit our will to God, and love Him with our whole heart, love begins to sit on the throne of our human heart.
-Our heart becomes ruled by Love, Love bearing the scars of our existence on His palms.
+When we submit our will to God, and love Him with our whole heart, love begins to sit on the throne of our human heart; Love bearing the scars of our existence on His palms.
 And that love is what we need to be wholly human, wholly alive, wholly free.
-God on the throne of human heart means love is on that throne.
+God on the throne of the human heart means love is on that throne.
 The kind of love that could turn this whirling world of pain around.

 We all of us are given garden moments, moments where we stand before two trees.
 We may not always tell ourselves we have this choice, but we do.
-We may choose by choosing not to choose, but decision by default is still a choice.
+We may choose by choosing not to choose, sweeping ourselves away in our inclinations, but decision by default is still a choice.
 We can’t choose backwards and change our history, but we can choose forwards, from this moment on.
 Our past doesn’t have to be our future.